-The Center for Disease Control (CDC) also monitors abortions in the United States.
+The Centers for Disease Control (CDC) also monitors abortions in the United States.
 Since 1997, they have received incomplete results or no abortion statistics from various states including Maryland, California, and New Hampshire.
 The latest figures from the CDC were 765,651 abortions in 2010.

 For further statistics from the CDC, click here.